 Monopole Antenna

-Older receivers used to have monopole antennas, such as the Frsky R-XSR.
-Sometimes it’s also used in weight-critical applications, such as tiny whoop receivers where every gram counts (they just use a simple copper wire).
+Most modern receivers have switched over to dipole antennas, but older receivers tend to use monopole antennas, such as the Frsky R-XSR.
+Sometimes it’s also used in weight-critical applications, such as tiny whoop receivers where every gram counts (after all it’s just a simple copper wire).

-It has similar radiation pattern to dipole, strongest signal on the side and weakest signal at the tip.
+Monopole antennas have similar radiation pattern to dipole, it has the strongest signal on the side and weakest signal at the tip.

 Edit History